Kindia: Geography

 The city is near Mount Gangan and the Mariée Falls.

 History

 The city was founded in 1904 on the route of Conakry Railway in Kankan.

+In October 2002, mass graves were discovered near Kindia containing hundreds of bodies.
+Most of the victims were killed on 17 and 18 October 1971 by Touré's regime.
+One grave reportedly contained 400 bodies.

 Economy

-Kindia grew around banana plantations after the construction of a now-closed railway to the capital.
+Kindia grew around banana plantations following the construction of a now-closed railway to the capital.

 Demography

 The city of Kindia has an ethnically diverse population, although the Susu make up the majority of the population, followed by the Mandinka.
 The city is home to virtually all of the country's ethnic groups.
 After the capital Conakry, Kindia is home to the second largest Sierra Leonean community in Guinea.
 An estimated 9,000 Sierra Leoneans reside in the city, many of them have obtain Guinean citizenship.
 Like every city in Western Guinea, including the capital Conakry, the Susu language is the most widely spoken language in Kindia and is understood by virtually the entire population.

 Climate

 Kindia has a tropical savanna climate (Köppen climate classification Aw).